Expat Financial Advice

 That said we are fully aware that the DIY approach isn’t for everyone.

-There are five main groups of people that may benefit from a specialist expatriate financial advisor.
+There are five main groups of people that may benefit from a professional financial advisor that is experienced in dealing with expats.
 These are (in no particular order):

 • Short on time